 Implementing fallback write routing during network partitions

-1. Closed: Normal operation.
-Writes route directly to InfluxDB.
-Latency and error rates are monitored continuously.
+1. Closed — normal operation.
+Writes go straight to InfluxDB; latency and error rate are monitored continuously.

-2. Open: Partition confirmed.
-Synchronous writes are immediately short-circuited.
-All telemetry is serialized to local storage.
+2. Open — partition confirmed.
+Synchronous writes are short-circuited immediately and every batch is serialized to the local buffer.
 Health probes continue at a reduced cadence.

-3. Half-Open: Recovery suspected.
-A controlled subset of writes is routed to the primary endpoint.
-Success transitions the breaker back to Closed; failure reverts to Open.
+3. Half-Open — recovery suspected.
+A controlled subset of writes (the buffer drain) is routed to the primary.
+Success returns the breaker to Closed; any failure reverts it to Open.

 python